I have a huge chest freezer that no longer works. I hate to throw it away and was wondering if anyone might have some ideas on putting to use.

 My father-in-law took his large nonworking freezer and filled it with some good soil.
 He uses it for a "worm farm".
 He raises night crawlers for bait to use when he goes fishing.

 My father-in-law filled his nonworking freezer to the top with some good dirt.
 Then he added nightcrawlers.
-He now has his own little "worm farm" handy for fishing bait anytime he needs it.

 If this is the chest freezer and not the up right kind, I would decorate it with paint and store all of my quilts and blankets in it.